-There are a lot of moving parts when sourcing from China.
-Stay on the path to sourcing success.
+Sourcing products from China involves a lot of moving parts in the process.
+Stay on the right path to sourcing success.
 Here are some key things to consider.

 A lot of innovation is coming out of Chinese firms, which is great news for Amazon sellers focused on a China sourcing strategy.
 An improvement in quality systems, materials engineering and industrial engineering capabilities is creating opportunities for importers seeking to bring new or differentiated products to market.